Jaredeco/Astra-Stock-API-Django/README.md

 # Django Rest Framework Bond Service API

-This is a Django Rest Framework API for managing bonds and investments.
-It allows authenticated users to perform CRUD operations on bonds and investments, as well as analyze their portfolio.
-Users can register and obtain a token for authentication, which is required for all API endpoints.
+The Bond Service API is a secure and efficient financial tool that enables administrators to manage bonds through create, retrieve, update, and delete functionalities.
+Regular users can access their investment portfolio, create new investments, purchase bonds, and manage their holdings.
+The API also includes robust ISIN validation to ensure the accuracy and authenticity of bond data, enhancing data integrity and providing a comprehensive solution for managing financial assets.

 ## API Structure

-In this RESTful API, endpoints (URLs) define the structure of the API and how end users access data from our application using the HTTP methods - GET, POST, PUT, DELETE.
-Endpoints are logically organized around different resources.
+The Django Rest Framework Bond Service API follows the principles of a RESTful API, where endpoints (URLs) define the structure and access points of the API.
+The endpoints are logically organized around collections and elements, which represent resources.

-### Bonds
+The API has the following endpoints:

+- **Bonds Endpoints:**
-- `GET /api/v1/bonds/`: List all bonds.
+  - `GET /bonds/`: Retrieve a list of all bonds.
+(No authentication required)
-- `POST /api/v1/bond/`: Create a new bond.
+  - `POST /bond/`: Create a new bond.
+(Admin privileges required)
-- `GET /api/v1/bond/<isin>/`: Retrieve a specific bond.
+  - `GET /bond/<isin>/`: Retrieve a specific bond by its ISIN.
+(No authentication required)
-- `PUT /api/v1/bond/<isin>/`: Update a specific bond.
+  - `PUT /bond/<isin>/`: Update a specific bond by its ISIN.
+(Admin privileges required)
-- `DELETE /api/v1/bond/<isin>/`: Delete a specific bond.
+  - `DELETE /bond/<isin>/`: Delete a specific bond by its ISIN.
+(Admin privileges required)

-### Investments
+- **Users Endpoint:**

-- `GET /api/v1/investments/`: List all investments.
+  - `GET /users/`: Retrieve a list of all users.
+(Admin privileges required)

-- `POST /api/v1/investment/`: Create a new investment.
+- **Portfolio Analysis Endpoint:**
+  - `GET /portfolio/analyze/`: Analyze the investment portfolio of the authenticated user.
+(User authentication required)

+- **Investments Endpoints:**
+  - `POST /investment/`: Purchase a bond by providing the username, bond ISIN, and volume.
+(User authentication required)
-- `GET /api/v1/investment/<pk>/`: Retrieve a specific investment.
+  - `GET /investment/<id>/`: Retrieve a specific investment by its ID.
+(User authentication required)
-- `PUT /api/v1/investment/<pk>/`: Update a specific investment.
+  - `PUT /investment/<id>/`: Update a specific investment by its ID.
+(User authentication required)
-- `DELETE /api/v1/investment/<pk>/`: Delete a specific investment.
+  - `DELETE /investment/<id>/`: Delete a specific investment by its ID.
+(User authentication required)

-### Portfolio Analysis

-- `GET /api/v1/portfolio/<username>/`: Analyze the user's portfolio.

-### User Portfolio

-- `GET /api/v1/portfolio/bonds/<username>/`: List all bonds in the user's portfolio.
-- `GET /api/v1/portfolio/investments/<username>/`: List all investments in the user's portfolio.

-### Authentication and User Management

-- `POST /api/v1/authenticate/`: Authenticate the user or register a new user.
-- `GET /api/v1/users/`: List all users.
-(Admin-only endpoint)

 Users can authenticate using the `/api/v1/authenticate/` endpoint, which registers the user if no account exists or authenticates if the user already exists.
 Once authenticated, users can obtain a token for authentication, which is required for all API endpoints.